RenoFischa/idrive/README.md

 **IDrive Backup Docker image**

 IDrive services persist, so no need to relogin after each restart of the container.\
 It also works in TrueNAS SCALE.
-Configuration exapmple is below.
+Configuration example is below.

 ## Requirements
 * Docker installed